Danonexe/arkumu-app/README.md

 **Real-world example:** See the "Practical Example: Many-to-Many Relationships" section below for a clear demonstration of how to use Relationship Context in junction tables.

 #### 🌐 Ontology
-**What it does:** Connects your data to external standards or vocabularies.
+**What it does:** Maps your column to standardized property names or vocabularies to ensure consistent data modeling.

-**When to use:** When your data should follow established standards from outside organizations.
+**When to use:** When you want to use established property names or connect your data to standard vocabularies like Dublin Core, FOAF, or other ontologies.

-**Example:** Using standard location codes or industry classification systems.

-**Arkumu Ontology (Internal):**
-- The Arkumu ontology is crucial for creating a uniform data model across the system
-- Users can add property names that will be used in their models
-- The system parses values from existing RSH and FUK tables already in the model
-- For guidance on proper property naming and ontology usage, contact René Bialik
+**Example:** Mapping a "Name" column to the standard property "foaf:name" or a "Date Created" column to "dc:created".

+**Benefits:**
-- Using consistent property names ensures better integration and searchability across datasets
+- Ensures consistent property naming across different datasets
+- Makes your data more interoperable with other systems
+- Improves data integration and searchability

 ### Practical Example: Many-to-Many Relationships